- CBD Oil for Rheumatoid Arthritis

 The exact reason for why the immune system attacks itself is not understood.
 However, there are a number of different and unique factors thought to increase a person’s chances of developing rheumatoid arthritis.

 Women are more likely to develop rheumatoid arthritis.
-It is theorized that this is due to a difference in hormone levels and that estrogen levels could be linked to rheumatoid arthritis.
+It is theorized that this is due to a difference in hormone levels and that estrogen levels.

 While rheumatoid arthritis can happen to you at any age, it is much more likely in those over the age of 60.